mcsgroi/EnderLoop/README.md

 you can try to use braided fishing line (https://www.amazon.com/gp/product/B076CMSC63/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1) to stitch the adhered ends together.

-#####  T Nuts
-I would recommend buying an assortment pack like https://www.amazon.com/gp/product/B07FPLZXTF/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1 although as I mentioned you mainly need M3 sized parts (and the Ender 3 kit comes with a couple extra M4 T nuts in case you go that route).
-##### M3 Washers
-I would grab a small pack of these, but you shouldn't need more than 4.
 #####  Belt Motor
 The Y motor on the Ender 3 simply doesn't have enough torque to be able to turn the belt.
 I ended up purchasing https://www.amazon.com/gp/product/B07PS4BMSN/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1.